Top Museums in Rethymnon That You Will Want to Check When Visiting Crete!

 (This photo is courtesy of Tripadvisor).

-If you wish to be revealed the secrets of traditional Cretan musical instruments then this place is just for you.
+If you wish to be revealed the secrets of traditional Cretan musical instruments, then this place is just for you.

-For three generations, the Stagakis family has built its reputation as the best Cretan Lyra craftsmen.
-In the workshop, there is a little museum section where you can learn the history of crafting this unique musical instrument.
+The Stagakis family has built its reputation as the best Cretan Lyra craftsmen for three generations.
+The workshop has a little museum section where you can learn the history of crafting this unique musical instrument.
+The owner will gladly tell you different stories, show you several musical instruments, and even how to play them.

-Kids love this place as they are warmly welcomed by the owner who lets them try some of the musical instruments.
+Kids love this place as they are warmly welcomed by the owner, who lets them try some of the musical instruments.
 You can also witness the process of creating a Cretan Lyra.

 There is no entrance fee.
 The shop is usually open in the morning (from 10 am to 4 pm), but it’s sometimes also open in the evening from 6 pm to 9 pm (Tue, Thur, Fri).